EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/scene_graph/detection/README.md

 ## Train Vrep dataset

-First, you should install the maskrcnn, follow the steps start from Introduction.
+First, you should install the maskrcnn, follow the steps start from Introduction below.
 Make sure that you can run [demo.ipynb](samples/demo.ipynb) correctly.

 ### Train and test model
 You can start training model when you get the similar train dataset with the examples in `./train_data`.
-If you have no idea on how to make the daaset like this, try to follow the steps in part Make train dataset.
+If you have no idea on how to make the dataset like this, try to follow the steps on part **Make train dataset**.

-1. **train model**: Fist, put your train dataset in the folder `./train_data`.
-Then run `python train_model.py`
+1. **train model**:
+   - put your train dataset in the folder `./train_data`,
+   - run `python train_model.py`

-2. **test model**: First, put the images you want to test in the folder `./test_data`.
-Then run `python test_model.py`
+2. **test model**:
+   - put the images you want to test in the folder `./test_data`,
+   - run `python test_model.py`.
+  * After detection, it would randomly pick up one image and show the detection result image.
+If you want test many the images at one time and save the results, try follow the steps on part **Images detection and store** below.

-You can change the parameters and config as you want in both `train_model.py` and `test_model.py`.
+* You can change the parameters and config as you want in both `train_model.py` and `test_model.py`.
 But please note the config should be same in these two files.

 ### Images detection and store

 ### Video detection

 ### Make train dataset

 ## Some useful tools